Learn all about minor scales on piano, including how minor scales are made, the three types, and how to play them.

 So what minor key is related to C major?
 Drumroll please…A minor!
 When you start on A and follow the whole/half step pattern for a minor scale, you wind up with no sharps or flats – just like C major!
 There’s an easy trick to finding any major key’s relative minor: The relative minor always starts on La, or note number 6 of the major scale.
 (Alternatively, start on Do and go down a 3rd in the major scale – you’ll end up in the same place.)

-The 3 Minor Scales
+The 3 Minor Scales on Piano

 Natural minor is the scale we learned about above.
 Think of it as the “default” minor scale: It’s the scale you get by following a minor key’s key signature.
 For example: The key signature for c minor is three flats.
 Those three flats are B, E, and A. If you make a scale out of that signature, you get what we call “C natural minor:”

 Generally speaking, when someone talks about minor keys or minor scales on piano, they mean the natural minor.
 The other two types are really just variations on natural minor.

 To make a harmonic minor scale, simply raise the 7th note a half step.
 Try it – the harmonic minor has a wonderfully creepy sound to it!

 Why would we want to change that one note?
 Aside from it sounding cool, that raised 7th does serve a purpose.
 By moving the 7th note so it’s just a half-step away from “Do,” we create the leading tone: a note that really wants to go back to “Do.”
 Composers use the leading tone as a way to bring us back to “Do,” creating a sense of tension and release in the music.